GreenmaskIO/greenmask/docs/database_subset.md

 !!! info

-    You do not need to define primry key of the referenced table.
+    You do not need to define primary key of the referenced table.
 Greenmask will automatically resolve it and use it in the join condition.

 ```yaml title="Virtual references example"